tauren/tmpl-precompile/README.md

 ## Installation

-This repo contains a precompiled `bin/jade-precompile` file, but if you make changes to the `jade-precompile.coffee` file, you need to recompile it.
+This repo contains a precompiled `bin/tmpl-precompile` file, but if you make changes to the `tmpl-precompile.coffee` file, you need to recompile it.
 Also make sure the script is executable:

     cd bin
-    coffee -b -c jade-precompile.coffee
+    coffee -b -c tmpl-precompile.coffee
-    mv jade-precompile.coffee jade-precompile
+    mv tmpl-precompile.coffee tmpl-precompile
-    chmod 755 lib/jade-precompile.js
+    chmod 755 lib/tmpl-precompile.js

 I haven't learned how to create an NPM module yet, if anyone wants to fork and help with this, it would be much appreciated!